lunatic1hero/cybersoc/README.md

 --------->if you dont want to know about the process then you can directly read IMPLEMENT.md file

-now let us understand how did i do the whole project from beginning to ending.
-Sure!
-Based on the details you've provided, here's a draft for your README file:

----

 # WAF Project - Web Application Firewall